 We run limo tours to wineries throughout Tuscany.
 In particular, we suggest visiting the Chianti Classico, the Brunello di Montalcino and the Bolgheri areas.

-Wine was made throughout central Italy for at least 2500 years in fact the Etruscans, well before the Ancient Romans, were already winemakers in the 6th Century BC.
+Wine was made throughout central Italy for at least 2500 years.
+The Etruscans, well before the Ancient Romans, were already winemakers in the 6th Century BC.

 The production of wine has carried on until the present day, and is still a driving force of the local economy.

-Minors will not be served wine but can attend for free with their parents.
-Wineries (especially larger ones) will often group visitors together (maximum group size is about 15 people).
+Minors will not be served wine but can usually attend for free with their parents.
+Wineries (especially larger ones) will often group visitors (group size usually will not exceed 15 people).
 It is sometimes possible to request for a private visit (just for 2 or more depending on the size of your party).
 In all cases Reservations are required.

 Some wineries offer the option of having lunch at the winery (for a fixed price or à la carte).
 Many wine shops and some wineries do offer the possibility of stopping by for a simple wine tasting (without a full guided visit), for free or for a small fee and will sometimes accept people without a reservation.
 A simple wine tasting usually lasts under 30 minutes.
 Our price does NOT include meals, winery guided visits & wine tastings which you would pay for directly to restaurant/wineries.